-Technical fault: The umpire after issuing a second warning (second Yellow Card) will remove 1 boule from the offending player.
+Technical fault: The issuing of a second warning (second Yellow Card) the umpire will disqualify the boule played or to be played from the offending player.

-Time infringement: Second infringement The umpire will issue an orange card to the team and will remove a boule from each player of the team.
+Time infringement: Second infringement: the umpire will issue an orange card to the guilty player or a red card if a 3rd infringement.